-Best MVNOs That Use Verizon's Network Android Central 2020
+Best MVNOs that use Verizon's network Android Central 2021

 - Best for Wi-Fi: Xfinity Mobile

-Visible is the first, and one of the most unique, MVNOs on this list.
+Visible is the first and one of the most unique prepaid carriers on this list.
 Rather than going into a store to get started with your new phone service, everything with Visible is handled through its mobile app.
 This includes creating an account and paying your bill.

 There's just one plan to choose from at Visible, and it costs $40/month.
-For that price, you get unlimited talk, text, and 4G LTE data with uncapped speeds.
-Mobile hotspot is included, there aren't any annual contracts, and Visible prides itself on offering access to fast customer service that's powered by real people.
-Even better, that $40/month rate is all-in with taxes and fees included.
+For that price, you get unlimited talk, text, and 4G LTE and 5G data with up to 200Mbps.
+Mobile hotspot is included at 5Mbps and if you have a supported phone, you can even connect to Verizon's full 5G network.

 - Unlimited everything for just $40/month